I meet so many brilliant women who run their own businesses, are skilled and talented, and get so many things right.

 Working with a freelancer designer or small business owner will help you keep costs down as they don't have the big overheads that a traditional agency would have.
 Many of these designers will have previous experience that they are bringing with them, and the skills and qualifications to back it up.

 When you work 1-to-1 with someone, you often get a higher level of personalised support.
-The success of your website build means a lot to small business owner, because you're not just a number: you're a livelihood and also an important piece of work in their portfolio.
+The success of your website build means a lot to small business owner, because you're not just a number: you're a livelihood and also an important piece of work in the designer's portfolio.

 11: You get what you pay for

 It's really easy to find a cheap designer on platforms such as Upwork or Fiverr.
 But I'm guessing since you're here that you know cheap isn't always good!
-Everyone and their dog with a laptop and internet connection can claim to be a designer these days.
-So if you're purely price-shopping and want to go with the cheapest option, it's pretty much a race to the bottom (there is always someone who will do it for cheaper!) but you will soon realise need to pay twice once you realise your website isn't converting.
-I see this all the time!
+Anyone with a laptop and internet connection can claim to be a designer these days.
+So if you're purely price-shopping and want to go with the cheapest option, it's pretty much a race to the bottom (there is always someone who will do it for cheaper) but you will soon realise need to pay twice once you realise your website isn't converting.
+I see this happen all the time.

 12: Enjoy the process

 You'll be working closely with the designer for a period of time, so you need to get along well with them and you want to enjoy the process

 Remember this is your brand, your vision, your future.
 You want to enjoy the process of designing your website and bringing it all to life!

 How to plan a brilliant small business website (even if you have no experience)